-This page contains information for Faculty Mentors and Student RAs who have been awarded URAP grants.
-Below you will find info on completing your award paperwork, getting signed up to payroll and Kronos, and using Kronos to track the number of hours worked.
+This page contains information for both Faculty Mentors and Student RAs, on how to 1) complete your URAP award paperwork, 2) get signed up to payroll and Kronos, and 3) use Kronos to track hours.
 This information will also be provided to you in the award letter, which you will sign prior to accepting the award.
-If you are unsure about any of the steps below, contact the URAP Coordinator Mary Leighton.
+If you are unsure about any of the steps below, contact the URAP Coordinator Megan Wood.

 How are students paid and what is Kronos?

 Students must not begin working for the faculty researcher until they are officially on payroll and able to log hours through Kronos.

 If you have questions or problems with Kronos once your RA-ship is in progress, contact the Kronos Helpdesk Directly, not the Office of Undergrad Research.
 Information and Links for the Kronos Timekeeping System Kronos Help Desk, Monday-Friday, 8am-5pm.
 Phone: 847-467-7606, 847-467-7606.
 Email: firstname.lastname@example.org

-Faculty: Accepting your URAP award and confirming your selected student RA(s)
+Faculty: Accepting your URAP award and confirming mentorship expectations

-- The students must also login to the URP website to formally accept the award at urg.northwestern.edu.
+- The students must also login to the URP website to formally accept the award at <https://urg.northwestern.edu>.
 We cannot generate the necessary paperwork until you complete an Award Form.
 Pre-selected students will recieve this automatically once their faculty mentor has accepted the URAP award.

 - Go to Northwestern’s I-9 Service Center.
 Enter your information as a new employee.
 For School/Area, select ‘Central Administration.’
 For Department/Center, select ‘0008 Undergraduate Research Office.’

-- I-9 Forms for Authentication: You will complete the I-9 eVerify process in person at the Payroll Office (720 University, 3rd Floor).
-Bring original identification documents with you to the payroll office.
+- I-9 Forms for Authentication: You will complete the I-9 process in person with Bryce O’Tierney in the Office of Undergraduate Research.
+Bring original identification documents.
 Federal regulations mean that no copies or faxes are permitted.

 - Federal and Illinois Employment Forms.
 Fill out these forms and bring them in person to the Office of Undergraduate Research.